bswck/runtime_generics/README.md

 </a>
 </p>

-Highly into typing your Python code?
+Highly into type-safe Python code?

-_runtime_generics_ is a Python library that allows you to intercept type arguments explicitly passed to generic classes at runtime in a convenient way.
+_runtime_generics_ is a niche Python library that allows you to reuse type arguments explicitly passed at runtime to generic classes before instantiation.

 # Simple example
 3.12+ ([PEP 695](https://peps.python.org/pep-0695) syntax):